-To co-sleep or not to co-sleep: now that’s the question.
-It’s perhaps the most controversial practice of parenting these days.
+Cosleeping with baby is one of the most controversial topics of parenting, these days.
 Despite all the questions surrounding the practice, a 2015 study reports that 24% of parents in the U.S. co-sleep “often or regularly,” and another 37% report sharing their bed “sometimes or rarely.”
-Which means over 50% of parents are co-sleeping at least some of the time.
+This means over 50% of parents are cosleeping with baby at least some of the time.

-Sleeping in the same room or in the same bed/sleep surface as your baby.
+Sleeping in the same room or in the same bed/sleeping surface as your baby.

 Sleeping in the same room and bed as your baby.

-Sleeping in the same room, but on a different sleep surface than your baby.
-Your baby’s sleep surface (like a crib or bassinet) can be next to or close to your own bed.
+Sleeping in the same room, but on a different surface than your baby.
+Your baby’s sleep surface (like a crib or bassinet) can be close to or next to your bed.

-For the remainder of this article, the term co-sleeping will reference bed-sharing, as they are most commonly used interchangeably.
+For the remainder of this article, the term cosleeping will reference bed-sharing, as they are most commonly used interchangeably.
+Now, is cosleeping bad?